digma-ai/digma/README.md

 ## :raised_eyebrow:	What is Digma

-Digma is a Continuous Feedback pipeline, comprised of an analysis backend and an IDE plugin with the goal of continually analyzing observability sources and providing feedback during development.
+Digma is a Continuous Feedback platform, comprised of an analysis backend and an IDE plugin with the goal of continually analyzing observability sources and providing feedback during development.

 Digma makes observability relevant in dev, empowering developers to own their code all the way to production, improving code quality and preventing critical issues before they escalate.